FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-09-Meta-Tag-Basics.markdown

 ```html
 <meta property="title" content="Captain Bob's" />
 ```
-Duplicating the __title__ tag doesn't hurt either.
+Reiterating the content of the __title__ tag doesn't hurt either.

 The __title__ and __description__ become that first point of contact for a potential customer searching Google for you or your products.
-It's potentially the first description of your business a customer will see and read.
+It's potentially the first description of your business a customer will see and read on the Search Engine Results Page.
 So you want to connect with them.
 Google allows a good 100-150 characters to describe yourself with a __description__ meta tag.
 It's not that Google has an official limit to the number of characters that can be in a __description__, but it will decide how much of your description to display based on of its many magical relevancy algorithms.
 This means a really long __description__ can be cut off prematurely.
 If you feel you need a long description then a general rule-of-thumb is to get a base description in at under 120 characters and then write in another 100-150 characters that expand on that description for a total of 240 characters.
 Then at least the first half may fully display even if the second half does not.
 The goal is to grab a searcher's attention in a way that's relevant to your website.

 <h1>Open Graph Meta Tags</h1>
 If you look at the source on the Modiphius home page you'll see some meta tags similar to __title__ and __description__ that look like this: